Follow this link to go to the text only version of nasa.gov

 • Former Commander, Naval Air Systems Command

-Admiral Dyer served as Commander of the Naval Air Systems Command from June 2000 until his retirement in 2003.
+He served as Commander of the Naval Air Systems Command from June 2000 until his military retirement in July 2003.
 He previously was assigned as Commander of the Naval Air Warfare Center Aircraft Division at Patuxent River in July 1997 and a month later assumed additional responsibilities as the Assistant Commander for Research and Engineering of the Naval Air Systems Command.

 < Back to List of Members